 38 For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, 39 Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.

 Yet the Scriptures are abundantly clear that a man can refuse salvation, can take his own path, can fall away from the faith.
 This chapter has presented the vital importance of living according to the Spirit and not according to the Flesh, for he that soweth to his flesh shall of the flesh reap corruption (Gal 6:7-8).
-Truly nothing can separate the redeemed from the salvation that is in Christ Jesus, but by his own act and will a man may decide to take his own selfish path and leave that safe hold.
-To follow the Flesh is death, and Self is ever tempting us to reject the righteousness of faith and put Flesh on the throne of worship.
+Truly nothing can separate the redeemed from Christ, but by his own act and will a man may decide to abandon the salvation process.
+For Self is ever tempting us to forget the righteousness of faith and put the flesh on the throne of worship.
+Remember this: If ye live after the flesh, ye shall die (Rom 8:13).

 The list of adversaries is representative rather than exhaustive.
 The angels must be Satan’s demons (Rev 12:7), and the principalities and powers are spiritual realms of wickedness (Eph 6:12).
 Jesus referred to them collectively as the gates of Hell (Mat 16:18).
 The distances (nor height nor depth) remind of the Psalmist’s words in Psalms 139:7-10.